Calsign/APDE/README.md

 Background
 ----------

-The acronym APDE (for Android Processing Development Environment) may prove to be temporary.
+The initialism APDE (for Android Processing Development Environment) may prove to be temporary.
 It is kept for lack of anything better.

 APDE is based entirely on the Android mode for the PDE.
 Before you dive too far into coding, be sure to read through the [Android Processing wiki page](http://wiki.processing.org/w/Android)... except, skip the parts about installing the SDK.
 You should only look for the differences in the language between "normal" mode and Android mode because these carry over to APDE.

-APDE runs on Android versions 2.3 Gingerbread to the latest version (currently 4.4 KitKat).
+APDE runs on Android versions 2.3 Gingerbread to the latest version (currently 5.0 Lollipop).
 Theoretically, I could have supported earlier versions of Android, but Processing only supports 2.3+.
 In 2.3, the app will appear slightly different when compared with the "newer" versions (Android 3.0+, which introduced the Action Bar design pattern).

-I have tested the editor on an Asus Nexus 7, a Samsung Galaxy S5, an HTC One M8, and a Samsung Galaxy S4, all running Android 4.4, as well as several emulators running earlier versions, including 4.2.2, 3.2, and 2.3.3.
+I have tested the editor on an Asus Nexus 7 running Android 5.0, a Samsung Galaxy S5, an HTC One M8, and a Samsung Galaxy S4, all running Android 4.4.4, as well as several emulators running earlier versions, including 4.2.2, 3.2, and 2.3.3.

 The editor requires the following permissions:
  - *Modify and delete the contents of your USB storage* - needed to store sketches in the external storage.
 Note: If you don't have an external storage, you can use the internal storage instead (in Settings).